ajeless/docs/agile_project_management/agile_workflow.md

     - **Example:** A tester wears the device and checks if the heart rate is displayed in real-time.
   - **Automated Testing:** Uses scripts and tools to run tests.
     - **Example:** A script simulates heart rate data input and checks if the display updates every second.
-  - **Types of Tests:**
-    - **Unit Testing:** Testing individual units or components of the software.
-      - **Example:** Testing the function that calculates heart rate averages.
-    - **Integration Testing:** Testing interactions between integrated units or components.
-      - **Example:** Testing the synchronization between the wearable device and the smartphone app.
-    - **System Testing:** Testing the complete system as a whole.
-      - **Example:** Testing the entire wearable device's software after integration.
-    - **Acceptance Testing:** Ensures the software meets the business requirements.
-      - **Example:** End-users test the device to see if it meets their needs and expectations.
 - **Methodology to Next Step:** Bug Tracking and Resolution.

 ## Bugs/Defects